TomasCall/JavaFX/README.md

 23. KeyEvents - (2022.04.11)
 24. Animations - (2022.04.13)
 25. MediaViews - (2022.04.14) - I tried to make it work but i gave up :(
+---
+## Qiuz

+1. Created the design and a basic controller class